5-star Projects ★★★★★

 Australian Transport Outlets

 A great place to leave Signs is where people are forced to wait and need something to read.
 And what better than Signs?
 Current locations include Melbourne, Broome, Townsville, Hobart and Launceston airports, aboard Tasmanian ferries and a Narrabri, NSW, bus-truck stop.
-We’ve also added the Sydney Adventist Hospital to this project, where magazines are taken by guests from a score of racks in almost every waiting room.
+The new Newcastle Airport project also falls under this category.

 Outback Adventist Aviation